ciprian1234/team/Transparency.md

 When creating milestones you might find useful to:

+- Track time with <https://toggl.com> on Web/Mobile/Desktop.
-- Track time with <https://toggl.com>.
-For mac users a great app for this is Timing: <https://timingapp.com>
+- Track time with <https://timingapp.com> on Mac, automatically, with rich reports.
-- Retrieve GitHub activity with: <https://codesandbox.io/s/vq8vyyqx60>
+- Retrieve GitHub activity with <https://codesandbox.io/s/l5z6zzmlvl>.
-- Convert richtext to markdown with: <http://markitdown.medusis.com/>
+- Convert richtext to markdown with <http://markitdown.medusis.com/>.